 - Pick emojis that are relevant to both your target audience and your brand’s tone of voice

 - Take your recipients’ devices and email clients into account when choosing emojis

 Is it proper to use emojis in email marketing?

 Yes, it is.
 Using emojis in email marketing is a tactic many companies and organizations have adopted.

 If your brand’s tone of voice allows it and your target audience is familiar with and uses emojis regularly (for example, millennials and Gen Zs), then you should definitely consider spicing up your email marketing campaigns with a few of these small digital images.

 Emojis can be powerful when used in the right context.
 It depends a lot on how you apply them to different scenarios in order to reap the maximum results.

 Hence there is a delicate balance that defines their usage and how your audiences perceive them.
 In other words, your execution matters a lot.

-Emojis help breaks the ice and offers a lighter note of things so that you can communicate with your customers and clients more candidly.
+Emojis help break the ice and offer a lighter note of things so that you can communicate with your customers and clients more candidly.